oraichain/oraichain-static-files/mainnet-static-files/Full-node-v2.md

 ### 3. Build and enter the container

-With docker, your validator can run on any platforms.
+With docker, your node can run on any platforms.
 As a result, it is a must to install and download Docker & docker-compose.
 Afterward, please type:

 ```bash
 docker-compose pull && docker-compose up -d --force-recreate